 Helia was a slayer.
 She came from a long line of slayers in her family, but presently she was the only one in the trade.
-Her father had grown too old and had been injured too many times by the trade to continue so she had taken up the mantle.
-Though her mother had not been pleased with her choice of vocation, due to its dangerous, wandering nature, her father had supported her decision and even seemed prideful that she’d followed him.
+Her father had grown too old and had been injured too many times by the profession to continue so she had taken up the mantle.
+Though her mother had not been pleased with her choice of vocation, due to its dangerous, wandering nature, her father had supported her decision and even seemed prideful that she’d followed in his footsteps.

 Helia was the eldest daughter in a family with no sons.
 She had thick, long, wavy red hair that flashed like copper penny in the sun and striking blue eyes to compliment.
-Standing at 5′11 she was tall for her gender with a lean body muscled and fit; a must in her profession of killing monsters.
+Standing at five-foot eleven, she was tall for her gender with a fit, muscled body; a must in her profession of killing monsters.
 She had a classic beauty in her features but did nothing to flaunt it.
 Makeup and other frivolities were unknown to her.
-Women in the position of slayer were unheard of, but Helia had a killer’s edge and huntress’s instinct that would’ve honored the goddess of the hunt herself.
+Women in the position of slayer were unheard of, but Helia had a killer’s edge and huntress’s instinct that would’ve impressed the goddess of the hunt herself.

-Despite only being twenty-three she had slain a number of monsters: werebeasts of many varieties, huge horse-sized spiders, cannibalistic giants, and packs of bloodthirsty trolls to name a few.
-In her home of Tegath she had earned quite the name for herself, but unfortunately she’d helped to slay most of the monsters of her country and run herself out of work there.
+Despite only being twenty-five she had slain a number of monsters: werebeasts of many varieties, huge, horse-sized spiders, cannibalistic giants, deadly fast harpies, and packs of bloodthirsty trolls to name a few.
+In her seaside home of Tegath she had earned quite the name for herself, but unfortunately she’d helped to slay most of the monsters of her country and had subsequently run herself out of work.
 So, she had to travel to find work.
 Her travels had taken her to a vast kingdom, one thrice the size of Tegath, known as Rumstead.

 One beast was named many times over, the Gray Shadow, the Giant of the North Woods.
 Helia listened to their stories, taking them with a grain of salt since people tended to embellish and inflate monsters to a point that fact and fiction were indistinguishable from one another.